OrazioLentini/git_practice/README.md

 ## ORAZIO
 - The mets are the best team in the world and will win the world series!
 - The redskins suck and will finish 6 - 10.

+- Starcraft is the best game in the world.
+- The Cowboys will win the superbowl.